Potatopasty/wifi-clock-template/README.md

-# wifi-clock-template
+# Wifi Clock Template
-This is template for simple WiFi clock with ESP8266
+This is template for simple WiFi clock with ESP8266.
+This sketch includes automatic DST (Daylight Saving Time).